garrandall/popular-music-data/tracks/something-just-ain-t-right-keith-sweat.md

 ---
 Tossin', turnin', girl
 I just can't sleep at night
-Ooh, you've been cheating on me
+Oh, you've been cheating on me
 Tell me it's a lie, huh
 I called you home
 And the phone just keeps on ringing
-Ooh, baby, what do you think I am?
+Oh, baby, what do you think I am?
 All I wanna do is be your man
 I can't sleep at night
 For fear someone holdin' you tight